Who Is Eligible to Get Car Insurance from USAA?

 You Can Access USAA Products and Services Even If You’re Ineligible

-So you’re not former or active duty military and you’re not immediately related to anyone who is.
+So you’re not former or active duty military and not immediately related to anyone who is.
 What’s next?

 Unfortunately, you don’t qualify for the full suite of USAA financial and insurance products.
 However, you can still access certain USAA products even if you don’t qualify for membership.